chingu-voyages/voyage-project-resourcehelper/README.md

 Once you complete the basic application you may enhance it with any of the following _optional_ stretch goals.
 Make sure that any of these you choose match the capabilities of your tier.

+* [ ] Add an AI chatbot users can utilize to get help using the application.
+Although this is and optional requirement, we strongly suggest Tier 2 & Tier 3 teams attempt this.

 * [ ] Enhance the search capability by allowing any or all of the following:
   - Allow the user to specify partial words for a title search